-Many of our participants ask to see a Physiotherapist near them when their particular health circumstance means that it may be more appropriate for them to be seeking treatment from an Exercise Physiologist instead.
+Many of our participants ask to see a Physio when their particular health circumstance means that it may be more appropriate for them to be seeking treatment from an NDIS Exercise Physiologist instead.

 So how do you know when you should be seeing an Exercise Physiologist?
 What exactly do they do, and how does their service differ from that of a Physiotherapist?

 We asked one of our Senior Exercise Physiologists, Tayla Dinuccio, to provide a breakdown of the main differences between these two allied health professions so that you can make a more informed choice that suits your individual needs.

 Exercise is the main treatment in Exercise Physiology services

 Accredited Exercise Physiologists – so called because they must be accredited with Exercise and Sports Science Australia in order to practice – are exercise specialists.